aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 credential providers (e.g. [Windows Certificate Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/certificate-stores)),
 and other connection-related features.\
-For more information, refer to the [Connecting to AWS IoT Core](https://github.com/awslabs/aws-crt-nodejs/blob/main/MQTT5-UserGuide.md#connecting-to-aws-iot-core) section of the MQTT 5 user guide for detailed information and code snippets on each connection type and connection feature.
+For more information, refer to the [Connecting to AWS IoT Core](https://github.com/awslabs/aws-crt-nodejs/blob/main/MQTT5-UserGuide.md#connecting-to-aws-iot-core) section of the MQTT5 user guide for detailed information and code snippets on each connection type and connection feature.

 > [!NOTE]
 > Both v1 and v2 SDKs support only SigV4 and Custom authentication in browser environment.